quasarframework/quasar-testing/README.md

 > 1. run `git init` in your project directory (or permit the installer to do it for you)
 > 2. use the alternative `--watchAll` flag for Jest - which will probably have a performance hit - make sure you are ignoring all the folders possible in your Jest configuration.

 We have included the optional ability to place your test code inside your vue files, should you choose to do so.
 It will be rendered by webpack HMR.
-To run these tests, run `$ quasar run @quasar/testing test --unit jest --dev`.
+To run these tests, run `$ quasar test --unit jest --dev`.

 ```
 <test lang="jest">